 Casa Pepe is more than a hostel, it’s a cultural experience.
-The hostel’s goal is to bring together different cultures from all over the world in a place where travelers feel welcome and cared for; and can comfortably prepare themselves for the next leg of their journey.
+This Mexico City hostel’s goal is to bring together different cultures from all over the world in a place where travelers feel welcome and cared for; and can comfortably prepare themselves for the next leg of their journey.

 Each dorm room is bright, spacious, and, most importantly, air conditioned!
 Each bed is equipped with large and small lockers, comfortable bedding and power outlets for charging your devices.
 Each room has a private bathroom, so you don’t have to worry about long queues for the bathrooms in the morning.
 They offer a buffet breakfast which includes fresh fruit, tea and coffee, as well as various traditional Mexican dishes.

 The hostel’s facilities include a guest kitchen where you can prepare your own meals, and a common area for socializing.
-Casa Pepe often hosts social events including in-house concerts, Mezcal and tequila tastings and even a “Lucha Libre” fight.
+This Mexico City hostel often hosts social events including in-house concerts, Mezcal and tequila tastings and even a “Lucha Libre” fight.
 Join one of the free walking tours that leave daily and explore the historic center of Mexico City with locals.
 We reckon Casa Pepe is definitely one of the best places to stay in Mexico City for everyone who is traveling on a budget.